Radojko Avramović

 Avramović was placed in charge of Oman's age group teams from 1993 to 1998.
 In August 1998, he was appointed as assistant coach to Kuwait, and as coach of their Olympic squad a year later.
 He guided the under-23 team through the Asian qualifiers to the 2000 Summer Olympics.
 Following the departure of Berti Vogts in February 2002, Avramović took over as national coach of Kuwait.
 He led the senior team to their first West Asian Games title in April, and the under-23 team to the quarter-finals of the 2002 Asian Games in October, which they lost 1–0 to eventual silver medalists Iran.
 His contract was however terminated in December after a poor performance at the 2002 Arab Nations Cup.
 He led Oman outfit Muscat Club to the 2002-03 Omani League title during a six-month stint from February 2003.
 In July 2003, Avramović was unveiled as coach of the Singapore national team.
 He led them to their first international title in the 2004 ASEAN Football Championship, completing a hat-trick of tournament wins with further triumphs in 2007 and 2012.
 After a decade in Singapore, Avramović stood down as national coach in December 2012.
 In February 2014, he was appointed as coach of the Myanmar national team; he stepped down from the position in 2015.
-He returned to Kuwait for brief spells with Al Tadhmon SC and the Kuwait national team in 2017 and 2018 respectively until returning to Singapore in 2019 to manage Home United.
+He returned to Kuwait for brief spells with Al Tadhmon SC and the Kuwait national team in 2017 and 2018, respectively, until returning to Singapore in 2019 to manage Home United.
 He was forced to retire early into his term due to a serious illness.

 Club career

-Avramović began his playing career with Yugoslav Second League club FK Borac Čačak in 1969 after discontinuing his law studies two years into university.
+Avramović began his playing career with Yugoslav Second League club Borac Čačak in 1968 after discontinuing his law studies two years into university.
 As he disliked heading the ball, Avramović switched from playing in central defence to the goalkeeper position.
-He won the 1972-73 Second League East Division title with the club.
-In 1974, he signed for First League club HNK Rijeka where he made 119 league appearances and won the 1977–78 Yugoslav Cup.
+He won the 1972–73 Second League East Division title with the club.
+In 1975, he signed for First League club Rijeka where he made 119 league appearances and won the 1977–78 Yugoslav Cup.
 As Cup winners, Rijeka qualified for the 1978–79 Cup Winners' Cup.
 In the first round, Rijeka defeated Welsh club Wrexham 3–2 over two legs to advance to the next round.
 Rijeka were drawn against Belgian outfit K.S.K.
 Beveren in the second round.
 After a goalless draw in the home leg, Rijeka conceded two goals in the return leg to exit the competition 2–0 on aggregate.